-Cebu Heritage Monument Tours and Activities
+Cebu Heritage Monument Tours and Tickets

 Conceptualized by local award-winning sculptor Eduardo Castillo and unveiled in 2000, Cebu Heritage Monument is a brass, bronze, and steel monolith that showcases the country’s history in giant form.
 Telling a story of colonization and occupation, visit the monument to learn about the Philippines’ centuries-long struggle for freedom.